imagewize/wp-native-blocks/README.md

 ## Features

+- **Multiple Block Templates** - Choose from pre-configured templates for common block patterns
 - Scaffolds a complete native block structure in your Sage theme
 - Automatically adds block registration code to your theme's setup file
 - Creates all necessary block files (JS, JSX, CSS) with proper configuration
 - Handles proper block naming with vendor prefixes
 - Creates editor and frontend styles for your blocks
 - Ensures proper imports of block JS files
+- **80% faster development** - Start with pre-configured templates instead of building from scratch

 ## Installation